vivienbarchet/TenseMusic/docs/index.md

 - (Optional) Plotting all features over time
 - Smoothing the features to enable an adequate slope detection
 - Resampling the features: The toolbox includes methodes to resample at 10 Hz or at the beats (recommended: resampling at the beats)
 - Tension prediction: The toolbox implements two different versions of the tension prediction that rely on the same basic model.
 One method uses different attentional windows for each feature.
 The other method applies different weights to every feature.
 See the publication for more details.
-We recommend using different attentional windows as this methods yielded the best results for our investigation and additionally, seems to display a cognitively plausible method.
+We recommend using different attentional windows as this methods yielded the best results for our investigation and additionally, it seems to display a cognitively plausible method.
+- (Optional) Plotting the predicted tension and the feature graphs